symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 Slots
 -----

-What is a slot?
 A slot is a snippet of code, defined in a template, and reusable in any layout decorating the template.
 In the index template, define a `title` slot:

     [php]
     # src/Application/HelloBundle/Resources/views/Hello/index.php